qaulv/system-descriptions/USER_MODERATION.md

 The entry-point `moderate` of the contract needs to be called.
 Only accounts added as **moderators** to the contract can call the entry point.

+1. Go to BCD and search for KT1CgsLyNpqFtNw3wdfGasQYZYfgsWSMJfGo
+2. Click the contract address when it comes up
+3. Click interact
+4. Select moderate in the right-hand column
+5. Enter address and state
+6. Execute

 It takes 2 parameters:

 * 0: the **tz address** of the account to moderate